rxzheng/dotfiles/README.md

 I do not have sudo so some of the stuff doesn't really work.

 Setup details:
-tmux + nvim + iTerm2
+tmux + nvim + iTerm2 + homebrew

 Packages used:
-cmatrix ranger htop
+cmatrix ranger htop spt (spotify-tui) spicetify spotifyd cava

 Desktop Environment:
 yabai + skhd